dddmobilerobot/dddmr_global_planner/README.md

     <img src="https://github.com/dddmobilerobot/dddmr_documentation_materials/blob/main/global_planner/global_planner_diagram.png" width="640" height="420"/>
 </p>

-- [ ] TODO: Move boundary detection algorithm into the perception_3d as inflation layer.

 ## Run The Demo
 ### 1. Create docker image
 The package runs in the docker, so we need to build the image first.
 We support both x64 (tested in intel NUC) and arm64 (tested in nvidia jetson jpack6).